 Get new recipes like this delivered to your inbox.

 The best thing yet, they are an easy way to add protein to your diet!
 We all know getting enough protein can be tough.
-But when you are eating things like pancakes, it seems effortless.
+But when you are eating foods like pancakes, it seems effortless.
+These cottage cheese protein pancakes also have a good ratio of carbohydrates, protein, fat, and fiber for balanced blood sugar and to avoid those spikes and crashes that a sweet breakfast can cause.

-I love making these for an easy breakfast or for a post-workout meal.
-The recipe makes 2 servings, but adjust the serving size for your needs and goals.
+I love making these for an easy breakfast for adults or kids, or for a post-workout meal.
+The recipe makes two servings, but adjust the serving size for your needs and goals.
 And of course, top them with all your favorite toppings!

-- whole ingredients – made with healthy ingredients you probably already have at home
+- whole food ingredients – made with simple ingredients you probably already have at home.

-- 25 grams of protein per serving – the cottage cheese plus the eggs add a nice natural source of protein without any protein powders.
+- 25 grams of protein per serving – the cottage cheese and eggs add a natural source of protein without any protein powder.

-- cottage cheese – I like using full-fat as I find it yields fluffier pancakes.
-I love the brand good culture.
+- cottage cheese – I like using full-fat cottage cheese as I find it yields fluffier pancakes with more flavor.

 - eggs